Spocdoc/ace_mvc/bugs.md

   - should "debounce" the calls to replace and ensure that if a push call happens, any pending replace is invoked immediately, the timer reset and then the push called

 # Template

   - it'd be nice to have a more elegant implementation of the constructor. the TemplateBase could be a Factory

+# Socket.io

+  - unreliable XHR with cluster

+    will sometimes drop large numbers of initial messages when the connection is established

+# Model

+  - currently doesn't detach outflows on navigate so, (1) it leaks and (2) invisible views are being updated when off screen (preventing transitions, etc. when there are updates to previous pages)